 The Chairman reckoned on the Postal sub sector as a facilitator of National, regional and International trade, e-commerce and financial inclusion.
 He noted that though there has been a decline in the traditional business model (i.e. letters, stamps, cards) as the situation is drastically being replaced with e-commerce and monetary transfers.
 However, he pointed out that the sector still boasts of over 1 billion customers with a bank account with a postal financial institution and 5.24 million employees handling over 300 billion items worldwide.

-He finally wished the Assembly a fruitful deliberation and assured them of effective follow up of the agreed issues.
+Finally, he wished the Assembly a fruitful deliberation and assured them of effective follow up of the agreed issues.

 The Chairperson’s full statement is attached here as ANNEX III.